- General Questions

 We can’t afford to have our student re-evaluated.
 Are there any other resources?

 If your son/daughter is covered on a parent’s insurance plan, the insurance may cover a portion of the testing.
 However, individual plans vary.
 Contact your insurance company to determine if any psychoeducational evaluation is covered.
+SSD does maintain a limited testing fund if students wish to apply for financial assistance.

 In addition, you may contact your local Department of Rehabilitative Services (DARS) office to determine if your son/daughter is eligible for services through DARS-Rehabilitative Services.
 If so, DARS may assist with an updated evaluation to determine appropriate vocational goals.